AemaethMonster/SortingEverything/README.md

-# sorteverything
+# sortingeverything
 html5 game

-I created it at GGJ 2016. :)
+I created it at GGJ 2016. :P